 Leer en español: Dejemos el odio y vivamos en paz

-"There is no way to live" is the phrase in which the majority of migrants agree when they respond to international media that inquire into the causes of their exile.
+"There is no way to live" is the phrase in which the majority of migrants agree when they respond to international media that inquire IGNORE INTO the causes of their exile.
 In their attempt to seek a better life, mothers who are heads of family, pregnant women, children, young people, and older adults walk exposed to the sun, to the hunger, to the cold, to the diseases and to something more serious: the xenophobia.

 But how to mitigate the rejection of the migrant?
 The answer, in the case of Colombia, can be making visible the good migrant.
 That is the migrant who adapts to the laws of the country, who does not infringe them, who is grateful and who knows how to behave.

 In such a scenario, the media plays an important role.
 If the type of migrant that I mention is mentioned on television, radio and the press, the Colombian will begin to have a positive image of the Venezuelan migrant.
 As a result, I am sure he will be treated in a more friendly way.